Black is the new black – because architecture with dark materials can create a special feeling of intimacy and closeness.

 Black elegance in the heart of Copenhagen

-At the former headquarters of the Royal Danish Mail in Copenhagen, Aarstiderne Arkitekter has designed an exclusive rooftop showroom for Fredericia Furniture.
+At the former headquarters of the Royal Danish Mail in Copenhagen, Aarstiderne Arkitekter has designed an exclusive rooftop showroom for the company Fredericia Furniture.
 Here, the black Troldtekt ceiling creates an atmosphere of elegance that really comes into its own when darkness falls.

 A harmony of raw aesthetics